nihilor/webpack-error-notification-plugin/README.md

 ## Activation

 Two steps are neccessary to activate the plugin.
-Both happen in the `webpack.config.js` - or whatever you named your configuration file for webpack.
+Both take place in the `webpack.config.js` - or whatever you named your configuration file for webpack.

-Import the plugin by adding the following line to the to of the configuration file.
+First, import the plugin by adding the following line to the top of the configuration file.

 ```javascript
 var ErrorNotificationPlugin = require('../../webpack-error-notification-plugin')
 ```

-Add the `ErrorNotificationPlugin` to the configuration object:
+Second, add the `ErrorNotificationPlugin` to the configuration object:

 ```javascript
 plugins: [